UniversalDependencies/docs/_ruc/feat/NounClass-obj.md

 | 20 | _gu-_ |
 | 22 | _ga-_ |

-The paradigm of object prefixes excludes locative classes 16, 17, 18, and 23 as they do not contain nouns and cannot be used as objects;
+The paradigm of object prefixes excludes the locative classes 16, 17, 18, and 23 as they do not contain nouns and cannot be used as objects.
 Proto-Bantu noun classes 19 and 21 are not attested in Ruuli.

 ### <a name="Bantu1">`Bantu1`</a>: noun class 1

-The object prefix of noun class 1 is _mu-_.
+The object prefix of the noun class 1 is _mu-_are
 This class contains singular nouns, mostly for humans.
-The corresponding plural classes are `Bantu2` and `Bantu10`.
+The corresponding plural noun classes are `Bantu2` and, with some nouns, `Bantu10`.

 #### Examples